Date: 25 August 2014. Romanticism versus

 is crucial for safe boating experiences.

-*Across the pond: crossing the
+*Across the pond:

 Atlantic Ocean (to Europe from here or vice versa)